abiga3l/Assignment/README.md

      DESCRIBE netflix_titles;
 7.*Difficulties
--Encountered issues with character encoding and data types 8.*Conclusion
+-Encountered issues with character encoding and data types 9.*Observation
+-This data has a lot of movies and series that i have watched and i like.
+8.*Conclusion
 -This repository will be used for further assignment and analysis all further updates will be documented here